U.S. Fed officials lay case for December liftoff

+Other Fed policymakers argued that inflation should rebound, allowing the Fed to soon lift rates from near zero though probably proceed gradually after that.

-"I see the risks right now of moving too quickly versus moving too slowly as nearly balanced," New York Fed President William Dudley said in remarks delivered at the Economic Club of New York on Thursday.
+In New York, William Dudley said: "I see the risks right now of moving too quickly versus moving too slowly as nearly balanced."

-Dudley, who has a permanent vote on the Fed's policy-setting committee, said the decision still required policymakers to "think carefully" because of the risk that the United States is facing chronically slower growth and low inflation that would justify continued low rates.
+Dudley, who as president of the New York Fed has a permanent vote on the Fed's policy-setting committee, said the decision still required the central bank to "think carefully" because of the risk that the United States is facing chronically slower growth and low inflation that would justify continued low rates.

 But his assessment of "nearly balanced" risks represents a subtle shift in the thinking of a Fed member who has been hesitant to commit to a rate hike, but now sees evidence accumulating in favour of one.
 For much of Janet Yellen's tenure as Fed chair, policymakers at the core of the committee, and Yellen herself, have said they would rather delay a rate hike and battle inflation than hike too soon and brake the recovery.